Itinerary

 Optional Activities

-- Cycle to Villequier with Victor Hugo Museum - active e-bike tour along River Seine banks on flat eight-kilometre each way route, visit museum dedicated to famous French poet, playwright and novelist
+- Cycle to Villequier with Victor Hugo Museum - E-bike tour along the River Seine on a flat eight-kilometre each way route, visiting the museum dedicated to Victor Hugo (closed Sundays and Tuesdays; replaced with Seine Museum)

-- Fécamp and Bénédictine Palace - coach transfer to historic seaside town surrounded by tallest Normandy cliffs, guided tour of 19th-century Bénédictine Palace famous for producing Bénédictine liquor (27 plants and spices), tasting included
+- Fécamp and Bénédictine Palace - Coach transfer to the historic seaside town, guided tour of the 19th-century Bénédictine Palace with tasting of the famous Bénédictine liquor

-- Tales of the French Resistance - walking tour learning stories of French Resistance fighting Nazi occupation during WWII, local heroism and daring missions
+- Tales of the French Resistance - Walking tour exploring stories of the French Resistance during Nazi Occupation of France in WWII, featuring local tales of heroism and daring missions

-Landmarks Notre Dame Caudebec-en-Caux Villequier Victor Hugo Museum Fécamp Bénédictine Palace - Day 18
+Landmarks Notre Dame Caudebec-en-Caux Villequier Victor Hugo Museum Seine Museum Fécamp Bénédictine Palace - Day 18

 Vernon - La Roche-Guyon